frdedynamics/hvl_robotics_website/_pages/dat160/DAT160-A2-bug2-p1.md

 1. Implement a wall follower and a go-to-point controller which use ROS topics for communicating with the robot.
 2. Implement a bug2 controller which uses the already established wall follower and go-to-point controllers.
 The bug2 controller should enable and disable the wall follower and go-to-point controllers using their ROS services.
 For sending a target location to the bug2 controller an action server should be created.

 In this assignment both the Wall Follower as well as the Go-To-Point algorithm uses the /cmd_vel topic to control the movement of the robot.
-You should already be familiar with using it from the first assignemtn.
+You should already be familiar with using it from the first assignment.

 ## Wall Follower
 The Wall Follower basically has 3 modes: